Sodium bisulfite: Safety

 The International Agency for Research on Cancer concluded that there was inadequate evidence that sodium bisulfite was carcinogenic.
 Under specific conditions such as acidity and concentration level, sodium bisulfite was able to cause negative alterations to the genome such as catalyzing transamination, and to induce sister-chromatid exchanges suggesting possible genotoxicity.
 In a study using Osbourne-Mendel strain rats, it was concluded that oral toxicity was not significant if the consumed concentration was less than 0.1% (615 ppm as SO_{2}).
 A study by Servalli, Lear, and Cottree in 1984 found that sodium bisulfite did not produce membrane fusion in hepatic and murine glial cells and human fibroblasts, so there is no oral toxicity.
 These clinical studies concluded that sodium bisulfite was safe to use in cosmetic formulations.

-The concentrations of sodium bisulfite that could be dangerous are well beyond the concentrations discussed in the cosmetic and food industry.
+The concentrations of sodium bisulfite that could be dangerous are well beyond the concentrations discussed in the cosmetic and food industry, thereby indicating it is extremely unlikely to pose an environmental threat.

-The World Health Organization Expert Committee on Food Additives concluded that 0-0.7mg of sulfur dioxide equivalent/kg of body weight per day will cause no harm to an individual consuming this compound as a food additive.
+The World Health Organization Expert Committee on Food Additives concluded that 0-0.7 mg of sulfur dioxide equivalent/kg of body weight per day will cause no harm to an individual consuming this compound as a food additive.
 Sulfites exhibit no genotoxicity and carcinogenicity.